-Are you looking at changing accountants?
+Are you looking at change accountants?
 Is your accountant not responding or taking far too long to get back to you?

 This is a lesson to anyone in the services industry that doing good work alone is not enough.
 Having someone personable, that will treat your business like their own, is extremely important.

 Unfortunately, changing accountants is a lot like breaking up with a girlfriend or boyfriend.
 It can be stressful, costly and it fills your mind with anxiety!
 A lot of business owners find themselves plagued with questions like:

 - What’s going to happen to the business?